 Stereotypes about cannabis users have always done the plant a disservice.
 There are many people who use cannabis regularly and productively, finding that it helps with creativity, and in keeping them calm and sociable.
 Many have learned to harness the psychoactive effects for self-improvement and personal development.
 That said, recreational users also have a notorious reputation for sitting on the couch, eating junk food while high as a kite.

-This perhaps hasn’t been aided by the fact that the most popular ways of taking cannabis have historically been smoking it, or by infusing it into a sugary treat (an edible).
+This perhaps hasn’t been aided by the fact that the most popular ways of taking cannabis have historically been smoking it, using a vaporizer such as the DAVINCI MIQRO, or by infusing it into a sugary treat (an edible).
 Society is now much more aware about the dangers of smoking, however, and the cannabis and CBD industries are also moving with the times.
 CBD vape oil and e-liquid are some of the best-selling CBD products, as people try to recreate the experience of smoking, without subjecting their lungs to punishing inhales of hot, carcinogenic smoke.